subadevanc/CrisisBot/README.md

 - [ ] Package as Android APK using Kivy or BeeWare
 - [ ] Integrate LoRa Modules for long-range offline communication
 ---

-## 🆘 License

-MIT License – use it, fork it, improve it!
-Stay safe out there 🌍